How to Arrive at a Proper Understanding of

 Perhaps you have noticed that in many cases when authors present scientific ‘facts’ no explanation is given as to how they have arrived at their conclusions.
 Nor is there given any explanation about the methods of experiments which supposedly prove what they claim in regard to infectious diseases and manners of prevention and therapy.
 And in the rare cases when there are descriptions of the procedures of an experiment, these are not easy to comprehend due to the use of scientific jargon which is understandable only to the ‘initiated’ who work in a specific field of science.
 In all these cases it is not possible to know for sure if the claims are true or are just hypotheses which were accepted as real by scientists.
 [8] This puts people in a situation where they are deciding on the basis of their personal preferences and not on the basis of facts which can be discovered by means of objective procedures of medical research.

-This is especially problematic when they are speaking about things which are happening on the cellular and molecular level inside living organisms.
+This is especially problematic when scientists are speaking about things which are happening on the cellular and molecular level inside living organisms.
 For we need to be aware that there exists two areas where it is no longer possible to use the methods of research of materialistic science.
-One limit arises when they investigate objects in the universe with telescopes and others devices; in this case the objects are so enormously far away that scientists can say whatever they want, but we do not have any means to check what is really happening there.
-And the same problem is when they investigate the realm of existence where there are objects so small that we cannot ‘see’ them even with the most powerful microscopes.
+One limit arises when scientists investigate objects in the universe with telescopes and others devices; in this case the objects are so enormously far away that they can say whatever they want, but we do not have any means to check what is really happening there.
+And the same problem is when scientists investigate the realm of existence where there are objects so small that we cannot ‘see’ them even with the most powerful microscopes.
 This is the area of atoms and molecules, among which also belong viruses.
-Additionally, in this case we cannot distinguish between what are facts and what are only presumptions that are regarded as facts.
+In all these cases we cannot distinguish what are undisputable facts and what are only presumptions that are regarded as ‘facts’.

-Without knowledge of the nature and functions of the etheric body “it is impossible – when we find two cells of the same shape – to conclude from their structure an identity of their inner function.
+One who is attentive to this issue can see everywhere in the mainstream medical literature the lack of suitable concepts which would enable scientists to recognise the workings of the supersensible bodies in the living organisms.
+The first among these bodies is the etheric body, without which no living organism can exist.
+And without knowledge of the nature and functions of the etheric body “it is impossible – when we find two cells of the same shape – to conclude from their structure an identity of their inner function.
 It is necessary to know the whole connection of the facts” that have influenced the development of both cells.
 “That is why the modern cellular physiology which sets out from an examination of the inner structure of the cells is taking the wrong course.
 Never can the external appearance prove the inner nature of a thing.”
-Therefore, the scientific explanations of the happenings in the human organism are to a great extent only assumptions which have become a component part of modern materialistic culture.
-And we should have no illusion that it will take a long time before enough people will recognize that “all our modern theoretical science is a creation of fantasy which has come about through combinations of external facts, having regard only to their outward appearance.”
+Therefore, the scientific explanations of the happenings in the human organism are to a great extent only assumptions which have become essential parts of official materialistic narrative which are not questioned anymore by its followers.
+One can wonder how long it will take for them to realize that “all our modern theoretical science is a creation of fantasy which has come about through combinations of external facts, having regard only to their outward appearance.”
 [10]

 The Basic Principles of Spiritual-Scientific Approach to Research

-In the period when I was running the nutritional courses and later in the preparation of the website New Food Culture I was following the basic principles of spiritual-scientific research which were described by Steiner.
+In the period when I was running the nutritional courses and later in the preparation of the website New Food Culture I was following the basic principles of spiritual-scientific research which were described by Steiner in the various places in his writings and lectures.

-The preparation of the website was great schooling for me of how one who is using the principles of research given by Rudolf Steiner can arrive at such knowledge of complicated questions of nutrition that are not leading to one-sided viewpoints or to confusion in regard to the challenge to distinguish what is valid for all people and what is only valid in specific cases.
+The preparation of the website was great schooling of how one who is using the principles of research given by Rudolf Steiner can arrive at such knowledge of complicated questions of nutrition that are not leading to one-sided viewpoints or to confusion when one needs to be capable to distinguish what is valid for all people and what is valid only in specific cases.

-This approach is not only useful in the field of nutrition; it can also be used in any field of investigation.
-It is evident from the following summary of the Main Characteristics of Spiritual-Scientific Research:
+This approach is not only useful in the field of nutrition; it can be used in any field of investigation.
+Here are four of the Main Characteristics of Spiritual-Scientific Research:

 I was using these methods of investigation also in the research of various aspects of the ‘corona pandemic’.
-The fruits of my research are available in twelve articles.
-From their content it can be seen that I have in them addressed many aspects of this social-medical crisis which are not even mentioned by many other investigators, including some anthroposophical ones.
+The fruits of my research are available in fourteen articles.
+From their content it can be seen that in them I have addressed many aspects of this social-medical crisis which are not even mentioned by many other investigators, including anthroposophical ones.
 [15]

-The realisation of what is really going on will be possible to attain among the members of anthroposophical movement only when all anthroposophical spiritual researchers use the methods and principles of investigation that were used by Steiner himself in his activity.
-[18]
+The realisation of what is really going on will be possible to attain among the members of anthroposophical movement only when all anthroposophical spiritual researchers use the methods and principles of investigation that were used by Steiner himself in all his activity.
+[18] For without an agreement about what the methods of spiritual-scientific research are, we cannot speak about spiritual science.
+Instead we are left just with different opinions and belief systems.

 Spiritual Science Enables Us to Become Capable